 37. Shadow Root

-Keeping the roots slightly darker than the mid-lengths and ends.
-This creates an optical illusion of depth at the scalp, making your hair appear denser.
+Keep the roots slightly darker than the mid-lengths and ends.
+This creates an optical illusion of depth at the scalp, making your hair denser.

 38. Babylights